SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

   is accidental.

 <img src="{{ site.baseurl }}/assets/2021-04-19-politics-vs-mask-and-vaccine-use-plot-boxplot.png" width="400" height="600" alt="Discrete: % doses used, % population vaccinated vs Trump Margin" title="Discrete: % doses used, % population vaccinated vs Trump Margin" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Here's what the boxplot of regression measures vs Trump margin looks like.
-The bar shows the median, the box shows the upper &amp; lower quartile, and the whisker shows the range of the data.
+Here's what the boxplot of vaccination measures _vs_ Trump margin looks like.
+The black bar shows the median, the colored box shows the upper &amp; lower quartile, and the whisker shows the range of the data.
 In all cases, the outcome is _worse_ in Trump states.
-The difference is statistially significant by $t$-test.
+The difference is statistially significant by $t$-test FDR.

 <img src="{{ site.baseurl }}/assets/2021-04-19-politics-vs-mask-and-vaccine-use-plot.png" width="400" height="400" alt="Continuous: % doses used, % population vaccinated vs Trump Margin" title="Continuous: % doses used, % population vaccinated vs Trump Margin" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Next, here's what the regression of vaccine measures vs Trump margin looks like: